evanpeikon/scRNA_prediction/README.md

 adata_combined.var_names_make_unique()
 ```

 We now have a composite AnnData object storing all of our subject's data.
 However, this composite object is formatted such that the rows are genes and the columns are cell IDs.
-As a result, we need to transpose our AnnData object so the rows are cell IDs and the columns are genes since this is the conventional format used for analyzing scRNA-seq data:
+As a result, we need to transpose our AnnData object so the rows are cell IDs and the columns are genes since this is the conventional format used for analyzing scRNA-seq data.

 ```python
 # transpose AnnData object
 adata_transposed = sc.AnnData(adata_combined.T)
 ```

-Notably, I've saved the newly transposed AnnData object as adata_transposed, and as a result, all downstream analysis will use this newly created AnnData object instead of our original variable, adata_combined.
+Notably, I've saved the newly transposed AnnData object as ```adata_transposed```, and as a result, all downstream analysis will use this newly created AnnData object instead of our original variable, ```adata_combined```.
 Now, I'll print some basic summary information about our new AnnData object:

 ```python
 num_genes = adata_transposed.n_vars # variables = columns (genes)